asiamina/cyberforensics/README.md

 ## Update
-(August 2022) The module on Capture-the-Flag (CTF) Challenges on Android Forensics is created and added to the tool (August 2022) Digital-FIRE (Digital Forensic and Incident Response Exercies), an educational platform for collaborative solving of Capture-the-Flag (CTF) Challenges is published on GitHub.
+(August 2022) The module on Capture-the-Flag (CTF) Challenges on Android Forensics is created and added to the tool (August 2022) DigitalFIRE (Digital Forensic and Incident Response Exercies), an educational platform for collaborative solving of Capture-the-Flag (CTF) Challenges is published on GitHub.

 # Digital-FIRE: A Platform for practicing Capture-the-Flag (CTF) activities and solving challenges collaboratively.